What is Accounting Skills?

 Accounting Skills are the set of skills required to present business transactions comprising of financial and non-financial in the books of accounts as per prescribed Standards of Accounting (US GAAP, IFRS, Ind AS) and as a part of legal compliance and analysis of business outcome in an optimum way.

 It is an art of recording business transactions into books of accounts.
 Without appropriate books of accounts, it is not possible to ascertain various parameters of the business.
 Such parameters include- profitability, growth, variance, budgeting, planning, sales forecast, tax calculation, etc. The top management takes all critical decisions based on data presented on charts, graphs, pivots, tables prepared from accounting data.
-Accounting is a building block of all key decisions of a business.
+Accounting is a building block of all vital decisions of a business.
 If any loophole is found in accounting, high chances are there of wrong business decisions.
 Hence, it is utmost required to understand accounting skills

 Types of Accounting Skills

 A skill could be further divided into two types – soft skills and hard skills.